bgabbasov/menta-0.3/doc/informal/perceiving-modelling.md

  1. EmotionMachine runs:
    2. Reflective Critics selects KnowingHow(Perceiving) Way2Think:
    2. KnowingHow(Perceiving) Way2Think:
-     3. Deliberate Critics selects Simulation Way2Think.
+     3. Incident Clarification Deliberate Critics starts in parallel (Direct Instruction, Problem description with desired state, Problem description without desired state)
+     3. Selector selects most probable Way2Think according to Critics estimates, current example is Problem description with desired state.
+     3. _KnowingHow(Perceiving)_ stores variants and the Selector choice.
-     3. Simulation crates model of CurrentSituation:
+     3. Simulation Way2Think with CurrentSituation model => crates model of CurrentSituation:
          4. User,
          4. Software,
          4. ...
-     3. Deliberate Critics selects Reformulation Way2Think.
+     3. _Reflective Critics_ estimates does the System got closer to the goal of the first step, if does carry on with Way2Think, if not try less probable stored by KnowingHow(Perceiving).
      3. Reformulation according to UserProblem template creates UserProblem model(CurrentState and DesiredState delta(_software wrongly installed, software lack on the User computer_)). instance from CurrentSituation model.
          4. DesiredState if not mentioned explicitly could be inferred as following:
-             5. System has a goal to help User.
+             5. System has a [goal](https://github.com/menta/menta-0.3/raw/master/doc/informal/uml/images/GoalClass.png) to help User.
              5. To help user System has to satisfy User needs:
              5. User has a goal to get rid of problem.(If ProblemSource mentioned explicitly (need Software) => DesiredState = Software installed, Else initiate Deliberate Critics to find out the ProblemSource.)
+     3. _Reflective Critics_ estimates does the System got closer to the goal of the first step, if does carry on with Way2Think, if not try less probable stored by KnowingHow(Perceiving).
-     3. Deliberate Critics selects ExtensiveSearch Way2Think.
+     3. Solution Generation Deliberate Critics searches among (KnowingHow Way2Think or ExtensiveSearch-es).
+     3. Selector selects most probable Way2Think according to Critics estimates, current example is ExtensiveSearch.
      3. ExtensiveSearch searches for HowTo-s to get from CurrentState to DesiredState(_get rid of wrongly installed software, install desired software_).
          4. If found => reports success.
          4. If fails => activate Cry4Help Way2Think.
-   2. Reflective Critics checks if the System goal reached (Problem is exterminated)
+   2. _Reflective Critics_ checks if the System goal reached (Problem is exterminated)
          4. If satisfied => reports success.
          4. If fails => activate Cry4Help Way2Think.